DillyTorgs/Threat-lookup/README.md

 bash
 Copy code
 python threat_lookup.py
-Follow the interactive menu to search by:
+Choose an option from the menu:

 IP address